Bad Company: Return of Paul Rodgers, touring and inactivity (1998–2008)

-Reunion years (2008–present)
+Reunion years (2008–2023)

-In 2008, "Mick Ralphs' Bad Company" toured in the following formation: Robert Hart, Mick Ralphs, Dave "Bucket" Colwell, Jaz Lochrie, Gary "Harry" James.

-On 2 July 2008, it was announced that the original remaining lineup of Bad Company would do a one-off gig at the Seminole Hard Rock Hotel & Casino in Hollywood, Florida on 8 August 2008.
+In 2008 "Mick Ralphs' Bad Company" toured in the following formation: Robert Hart, Mick Ralphs, Dave "Bucket" Colwell, Jaz Lochrie, Gary "Harry" James.
+On 2 July 2008 it was announced that the original remaining line-up of Bad Company would do a one-off gig at the Seminole Hard Rock Hotel & Casino in Hollywood, Florida on 8 August 2008.
 For this show, the surviving three were joined by Howard Leese (guitar, formerly of Heart) and bassist Lynn Sorenson.
 According to Paul Rodgers, they did this gig to "protect the legacy they have built and cement the rights to the trademark Bad Company for touring."
 The live performance was released on Blu-ray, DVD, and CD on 9 February 2010 and the tracks include 17 Bad Company hits.
 Rodgers dedicated "Gone, Gone, Gone" to original bassist Boz Burrell, who died in 2006.
 Paul Rodgers, Mick Ralphs and Simon Kirke (again joined by Leese and Sorenson) performed together again during the summer of 2009, playing 10 shows throughout the United States.
 The band then played shows in the UK during April 2010 before embarking on tours through North America and Japan that lasted from July to October.
 Mick Ralphs was forced to pull out of the Japan dates, as he was undergoing hip replacement surgery.
 Leese handled lead guitar for the Japanese tour.

-In March 2011, a budget live release Extended Versions was issued, taken from the band's UK tour in 2010.
-The CD debuted at No. 139 on the Billboard 200 and featured 10 selections, and peaked at No. 84 on the chart.
+In March 2011 a budget live release Extended Versions was issued, taken from the band's UK tour in 2010.
+The CD debuted at No. 139 on the Billboard 200 and featured 10 selections, peaking at No. 84 on the chart.
 This became the first Bad Company album to chart in 12 years.

-In March 2012, it was announced that Bad Company would be performing a short run of European festival dates beginning 9 June at the Sweden Rock Festival in Solvesborg.
+In March 2012 it was announced that Bad Company would be performing a short run of European festival dates beginning on 9 June at the Sweden Rock Festival in Sölvesborg.
 This would mark the first time in 37 years the band had performed in the European continent, outside the UK.
 However, it was announced in May that the German festival dates were cancelled but that the Sweden Rock Festival show was still on.
-In June 2012, Todd Ronning, from Rodgers' solo band, took over bass, playing alongside second guitarist Howard Leese, who was celebrating his fourth year with the band.
+In June 2012 Todd Ronning, from Rodgers' solo band, took over bass, playing alongside second guitarist Howard Leese, who was celebrating his fourth year with the band.